Hong Kong Institute of Languages

-Hong Kong Institute of Languages (HKIL) is a privately owned language school established in 1985 by a French couple, Dominique and Christian Cohasset.
+Hong Kong Institute of Languages (HKIL) is a private language school located in Hong Kong.
+It was founded in 1985 by French couple Dominique and Christian Chasset.

 History

-The institute originally started as a French language school in Hong Kong, specifically teaching French to small groups of executives.
-By the 1990s, the founders Dominique and Christian Cohasset expanded their business by providing six other language offerings (including, English, Spanish, German, Cantonese, and Japanese), and as well as providing these language classes for children and very young children (from two years of age and upwards).
+The Institute was originally founded as a French language school in Hong Kong, offering French language instruction to business executives.
+By the 1990s the founding team expanded the institute by providing six additional language offerings, as well as providing classes for children ages two and up.